Congenital antithrombin III deficiency

 See your health care provider if you have symptoms of this condition.

-Because this is an inherited condition, there is no way to prevent it.
-However, once a patient is diagnosed with antithrombin III deficiency, all close family members should be screened.
+There is no way to prevent it.
+Once a person is diagnosed with antithrombin III deficiency, all close family members should be screened.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.